LeonardoFaggiani/JustAnotherLobby/README.md

 If you want to have a better experience, run the game in standalone so that the loading screen works correctly.

+## Give a Star! ⭐
+If you liked the project or if JustAnotherLobby helped you, please give a star ;)

 ## Features